A 6 Session Course with Mary Koloroutis and Michael Trout

 We are offering 9 CE credits.

-Our Target Audience is Nurses, and also includes Social Workers, Psychologists, Mental Health Workers, Coaches, Bodyworkers, Trauma Therapists, Medical Professionals of all kinds.
+Our Target Audience is Nurses, and also includes Social Workers, Mental Health Workers, Coaches, Bodyworkers, Trauma Therapists, Medical Professionals of all kinds.

 Level of Instruction: Intermediate

 All live webinars are held on Zoom Technology and recorded for review for participants